APogue/APogue.github.io/_drafts/protest_activities/2024-10-22-Protest-activities-aftermath.md

 ### Block messages in the days after

+- Gene Block reflects on the evening before [statement](https://chancellor.ucla.edu/messages/condemning-violence-in-our-community/), May 1, 2024

+	- "However one feels about the encampment, this attack on our students, faculty and community members was utterly unacceptable.
+It has shaken our campus to its core and — adding to other abhorrent incidents that we have witnessed and that have circulated on social media over the past several days — further damaged our community’s sense of security."

 - [Chancellor Block shared the following message with the UCLA campus community](https://chancellor.ucla.edu/messages/changes-to-campus-security-operations/), May 5, 2024

 	- "Protecting the safety of our community underpins everything we do at UCLA.
 Our students, faculty and staff can only learn, work and thrive in an environment where they feel secure.